Rough Night: Critical response

 On Rotten Tomatoes, the film has an approval rating of 45% based on 173 reviews, with an average rating of 5.20/10.
 The website's critical consensus reads, "Rough Nights gifted stars are certainly good for some laughs, but their talents aren't properly utilized in a scattered comedy that suffers from too many missed opportunities."
 On Metacritic, the film has a weighted average score of 51 out of 100, based on reviews from 40 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while PostTrak reported filmgoers gave it a 66% overall positive score.

 Owen Gleiberman of Variety wrote: "Rough Night, a bachelorette-party-from-hell thriller comedy that's got some push and some laughs, despite its essentially formulaic nature, is a perfect example of why Hollywood needs (many) more women filmmakers."

 The cast received positive notices, even though the film as a whole did not.
 Peter Travers of Rolling Stone wrote "The women in Rough Night are terrific company.
 They never wear out their welcome.
 You can't say the same for the movie."
 Manohla Dargis of The New York Times said "It's all blithely formulaic and would be more irritating if the performers — who include Zoë Kravitz and Illana Glazer — weren't generally so appealing."

 David Rooney of The Hollywood Reporter wrote: "All the talented women here are stuck playing types rather than characters, in a strained frolic in which both the verbal humor and the physical gags too often fall flat."

 Critics have pointed out strong similarities between Rough Night and the 1998 Peter Berg black comedy Very Bad Things.

 Adaptation

 The film was later adapted in India in Telugu language as Anukunnadi Okkati Ayyandhi Okati which released on 6 March 2020 through Amazon Prime Video.
+Olokkhis in Goa, a loose television adaptation in Bengali, was released in 2023 on Klikk.